jcrood/gangway/docs/dex.md

  }
  ```

- Using the Gangway example, just provide your Dex installation as provider.
+ Using the Gangly example, just provide your Dex installation as provider.
 The Dex configuration provides a list
  named `claims_supported` which can be chosen from when defining both `username_claim` and `email_claim`.
  The correct claim to use depends on the upstream identity provider that dex is configured for.
  `client_id` and `client_secret` are strings that can be any value, but they must match the Client ID and Secret in your Dex configuration.